Get a Job at Microsoft: Interview Process and Top Questions

 Try your best to link your research and experience to Microsoft’s vision, products, and use of technology.

-Software engineering
+Software Engineering

 This interview loop is far more technical than behavioral, so displaying good communication skills can set you apart as a candidate.

-This may include a PhD presentation depending on your educational background.
+This may include a PhD presentation, depending on your educational background.

 Here are a few tips to help you ace Microsoft’s interview process and get the job.

-Embrace Microsoft’s culture
+Embrace Microsoft’s culture.

 Living Microsoft’s culture is key to its mission.
 It especially looks for candidates who embody a growth mindset — the belief that everyone has the potential to grow and develop.
-This means that you should show curiosity, willingness to learn, and readiness to face the unknown.

-Do your research
+Do your research.

-Be specific and clear in your answers
+Be specific and transparent in your answers.

 A helpful framework for answering technical and behavioral questions is the STAR(R) method.
 This helps you deliver clear and concise answers to complex problems: